pakirby1/AsynchronousProgramming/AsynchronousProgramming/Documentation/AsynchronousProgramming.md

         .store(in: &cancellables)
 }
 ```
-Here we specifying the scheduler to be `RunLoop.main` to ensure that updates to the view are executed on the main thread.
+Here we are specifying the scheduler to be `RunLoop.main` to ensure that updates to the view are executed on the main thread.
 A corresponding `AsyncStream` implementation might look like this:
 ```swift
 @MainActor
 private func performDownload() async {